 This graduate catalog will serve as your guide to the university and to the graduate programs, centers, support services, and policies with which you will need to familiarize yourself.
-The Dean of Graduate Studies and the academic departments are also available to assist you in formulating your individual educational and professional career plans.
+Academic departments are also available to assist you in formulating your individual educational and professional career plans.